Bransholm/3D_Printservice_Frontend/README.md

 ### 1. Conclusion
 We aimed to create a our datastructure based off of the principles of the MVC software design patterm.
 While some functionalites might have been placed incorrect, we've been able to make a somewhat coherent program logic.

+**This project was made by created in collaboration by Kenneth Brandsholm Schou, Lukas Aleksander Maibom & Thomas Gorm Neermark**

+**KEA Dat23V1**

 ### 2. Contribution